 My interest in medieval culture has encouraged me to explore the lasting popularity of plays, ballads, games and other dramatic activities from the Middle Ages well into the sixteenth century.
 The long life of these seemingly ephemeral pastimes reminds us that if we are to fully appreciate their cultural significance, we must study not only their origins, but also their continued flourishing throughout the Tudor period and beyond.
 Traditional beliefs and practices—including the performances of religious plays associated with celebrations of Corpus Christi, Whitsuntide, and other holy days—persisted throughout England long after protestantism had become a matter of state policy.

-This multimedia project (to be published in epub/iBook format) explores the ways that medieval English mystery plays are adapted for and presented to modern audiences in York and Chester.
+This multimedia project (to be published as both an interactive e-book and website) explores the ways that medieval English mystery plays are adapted for and presented to modern audiences in York and Chester.
 How is this centuries-old drama still inextricably tied up in civic identity?
 And what can it teach us about the ways that communities are defined by their literary and cultural achievements?
 The project includes performance photos and video; interviews with casts, crews, and community members; geotagged maps of the cities, and more.
 These interactive elements will serve as a resource for those studying and teaching medieval drama but who may not have the opportunity to see the plays in their “native habitat.”

 Playing the King: City, Commonwealth, and Crown in Chester’s Tudor Mystery Cycle